Skip to content

 We should encourage the person and/or their representative to use the Care Cost Calculator.
 If a financial assessment is being carried out and it is available, the outcome of this should be provided at the earliest stage.
 Understanding the implications for their personal finances can influence the options that a person chooses to explore during care and support planning.

-The indicative planning budget is only an estimation of the amount it may cost to meet eligible needs and the final personal budget that is agreed after care and support/support planning may be slightly higher or lower than this amount.
+The indicative planning budget is only an estimation of the amount it may cost to meet eligible needs.
+It will be refined during the care and support/support planning process and the final personal budget that is agreed may be higher or lower than the indicative budget.

-However, despite being estimated, the indicative planning budget should still be sufficient to support effective care and support planning and meet the eligible needs that have been identified.
+However, despite being estimated, the indicative planning budget should still be sufficient to support effective care and support planning.

 If you are of the view that the indicative planning budget is not sufficient to support effective care and support planning you should: